lexnederbragt/MBV3070-H19/lab/1_Data_Types.md

 A python dictionary is a collection of key, value pairs.
 The key is a way to name the data, and the value is the data itself.

 Today we are going to create a dictionary that contains part of the genetic code.
-We are going to take this table here and create a dictonary from it:
+We are going to take this table here and create a dictionary from it:

 ```
 ATA                I